aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/xpssaveoptions/_index.md

 Sets the number of pages to save.
 Default is System.Int32.MaxValue which means all pages will be rendered..
-**Example**
-The following example shows how to render a range of pages (3 and 4) in a Microsoft Excel file to PDF.

 **Parameters:**
 | Parameter | Type | Description |